 A chamber of commerce brochure for Brunswick from the early 1990s showed Business Loop I-95 on its color map of the area.
-The route was displayed along side U.S. 17 & Georgia 25 east from Exit 29 to the Sidney Lanier Bridge and city of Brunswick.
-The route returned to I-95 by way of Georgia 25 Connector (Golden Isles Parkway), a busy commercial arterial leading north from U.S. 17 to I-95 at Exit 38.
+The route was displayed along side U.S. 17/SR 25 east from Exit 29 to the Sidney Lanier Bridge and city of Brunswick.
+The route returned to I-95 by way of SR 25 Connector (Golden Isles Parkway), a busy commercial arterial leading north from U.S. 17 to I-95 at Exit 38.
 If the route was ever posted, it was not signed in the field by 2006.

-Traveling 16 miles west from I-95 through the city of Fayetteville, Business Loop I-95 branches north from I-95 at a wye interchange (Exit 40) to merge with adjacent U.S. 301 near Hope Mills.
-The tandem comprise a four-lane divided arterial northward to Eastern Boulevard.
+Traveling 16 miles west from I-95 through the city of Fayetteville, Business Loop I-95 branches north from I-95 at a wye interchange (Exit 40) to combine with adjacent U.S. 301 near Hope Mills.
+The two routes comprise a four lane arterial northward to Eastern Boulevard.

-Eastern Boulevard angles the pair northeast with controlled access to an interchange with NC 87 before curving northward across several railroad crossings and signalized intersections to NC 24 & 210 (Grove Street).
-A freeway takes the remainder of the route east from the Cape Fear River to Eastover, where U.S. 301 splits, and a wye interchange (Exit 56) with I-95.
+Eastern Boulevard angles the pair northeast with controlled access to an interchange with NC 87 before curving northward across several railroad crossings and signalized intersections to NC 24/210 (Grove Street).
+A freeway takes the remainder of Business Loop I-95 east from the Cape Fear River to Eastover, where U.S. 301 splits, and a wye interchange (Exit 56) with I-95.

 Kenly, Wilson and Rocky Mount

 The longest Interstate business loop at one time at 49 miles in length, Business Loop I-95 through eastern North Carolina was established in the late 1970s and decommissioned in 1988.
-The business route overlayed U.S. 301 from the town of Kenly (Exit 107) northeast to the city of Wilson.
-The four-lane highway circumvented the town of Elm City and bisected Sharpsburg to a bypass of central Rocky Mount.
-The return to I-95 was made by North Carolina 4 west from near Battleboro to a trumpet interchange (Exit 145).
+The business route overlayed U.S. 301 from Exit 107 at the town of Kenly northeast to the city of Wilson.
+The four lane highway circumvented the town of Elm City and passed through Sharpsburg to a bypass of central Rocky Mount.
+The return to I-95 was made by NC 4 west from near Battleboro to the trumpet interchange at Exit 145.

-A business spur was marked from Interstate 95 at Exit 88 for Connecticut 117 south to U.S. 1 in the town of Groton.
-Michael Summa observed a 36 inch button copy shield for Business Spur I-95 posted along I-95 in the early to mid-1970s.
-The route was reported as still signed along southbound I-95 by the 1990s, but unmarked along CT 117.3
+A business spur was marked from Interstate 95 at Exit 88 for Connecticut Route 117 south to U.S. 1 in the town of Groton.
+Michael Summa observed a 36 inch button copy shield for Business Spur I-95 posted along I-95 in the early to mid 1970s.
+The route was reported as still signed along southbound I-95 by the 1990s, but unmarked along Route 117.3

 Interstate Business Route 195